Electricity at the macroscale and its microscopic origins: A potential paradox

 Crystal 1 and Crystal 2 are identical in the bulk; they differ only near surfaces.
 However, because all surfaces of each crystal are charge-neutral (${\bsigma=0}$), and because ${\Rho=0}$ in the bulk in each case, the macroscale theory would not be internally consistent if ${\bphi>0}$ in one case and ${\bphi<0}$ in the other.
 If the value of ${\bphi}$ is defined it must be the same in each case because the macrostructures of the two crystals are identical: electrostatically, each one is indistinguishable from empty space.

 Crystal 1 and Crystal 2 could be made identical by adding a pair of charges of opposite signs, of magnitudes ${Q_+/6}$, and separated by a distance $a$, to each surface unit cell of one of the crystals.
 For example, to make Crystal 2 into Crystal 1 we would have to add a charge of ${Q_+/6}$ to the center of each of the electron clouds closest to its surface and a charge of ${-Q_+/6}$ at a displacement ${a\,\hat{n}}$ from the first charge, where ${\hat{n}}$ is the surface's outward unit normal.
-Let us temporarily assume that, from the perspective of a point whose depth below the surface is much greater than $a$, this is equivalent to adding an approximately-uniform areal density ${\sigma_\mpp=-\left(Q_+ a/6 a^2\right) \hat{n} = -\left(Q_+ a^2/6\volume\right)\hat{n}}$ of dipole moments to the surface.
-Then the result would be an upward shift of the potential in the crystal relative to the vacuum near the surface of ${\Delta\phi = \sigma_\mpp/\epsilon_0=Q_+ a^2/6\epsilon_0\volume}$.
-This cancels the difference between ${\bphibethe_2}$ and ${\bphibethe_1}$.
-Therefore, although the values of ${\bphibethe}$ derived by Bethe's method differ, it appears possible to correct the difference between them by changing the surface structure of either crystal to make the two crystals identical.
+Let us temporarily assume that, from the perspective of a point whose depth below the surface is much greater than $a$, this is equivalent to adding to the surface an approximately-uniform areal density of dipole moments,